Excel VBA course / reference

 Often seen are too many, non-optimized VLOOKUPs to bring over data.
 If you really want to speed up VLOOKUPs, then sort your data and use VLOOKUPs with argument 'range lookup' set to TRUE, using a two-step-approach: first VLOOKUP on the key-column of the search table itself and check if this VLOOKUP outcome brings the key itself (so you know data is available in that search table), and if so then VLOOKUP once more to bring over data itself.
 For example: searching 50,000 records requires only 2 (two-step-approach) x 16 steps (as 216 > 50,000) compared to 25,000 on average, so thousand times faster.

-• Beware: if your file has become extremely slow due to having lots of formulas, then it may happen that VBA already continues before all calculations have finished, resulting in wrong outcomes.
+• Beware: if your file calculates extremely slow - for whatever reason - then it may happen that VBA already continues before all calculations have finished, resulting in wrong outcomes.
 To make VBA wait until all calculations have finished, you can use the following code:

 Application.Calculation = xlCalculationAutomatic